saraimmtech/saraimmtech.github.io/README.md

 {% raw %} <iframe src="https://editor.p5js.org/trisaratops2.0/full/-WTDxlDWW" width="100%" height="600" frameborder="no"></iframe> {% endraw %}

 This is an Etch A Sketch-style sketch built with p5.js.
 It uses an offscreen buffer as the “screen” that keeps the etched lines persistent while the main canvas draws the frame and controls.
+You can operate it either with the mouse by interacting with the knobs, or using the keyboard: W and S control up and down movement, while A and D control left and right movement.

 **Offscreen Drawing Buffer**